-The following performance graph compares the cumulative stockholder return on our common stock since December 31, 2018 with The NASDAQ Stock Market (U.S.) Index and a self-determined peer group consisting of Adtalem Global Education, Inc. (ATGE), Bright Horizons Family Solutions, Inc. (BFAM), Chegg, Inc. (CHGG), Graham Holdings Company (GHC), Grand Canyon Education, Inc. (LOPE), Stride Inc. (LRN), Laureate Education, Inc. (LAUR), Pearson PLC (PSO), Perdoceo Education Corporation (PRDO), and 2U, Inc. (TWOU).
+The following performance graph compares the cumulative stockholder return on our common stock since December 31, 2019 with The Nasdaq Stock Market (U.S.) Index and a self-determined peer group consisting of Adtalem Global Education, Inc. (ATGE), Bright Horizons Family Solutions, Inc. (BFAM), Chegg, Inc. (CHGG), Graham Holdings Company (GHC), Grand Canyon Education, Inc. (LOPE), John Wiley & Sons, Inc. (WLY), Stride Inc. (LRN), Laureate Education, Inc. (LAUR), Pearson PLC (PSO), Perdoceo Education Corporation (PRDO), and Udemy, Inc. (UDMY).
+The peer group no longer includes 2U, Inc. because its securities were delisted in 2024 following its voluntary Chapter 11 bankruptcy filing to restructure and go private.
 At present, there is no comparative index for the education industry.
 This graph is not deemed to be "soliciting material" or to be filed with the SEC or subject to the SEC's proxy rules or to the liabilities of Section 18 of the Exchange Act, and the graph shall not be deemed to be incorporated by reference into any of our prior or subsequent filings under the Securities Act or the Exchange Act.